ueberdosis/tiptap/docs/about.md

 ## P.S.
 Did you know, we’re also into realtime text editing?

-With [Tiptap Collab](https://tiptap.dev/collab) we  built a realtime backend for conflict-free text editing.
+With [Collaboration](https://tiptap.dev/collab) we  built a realtime backend for conflict-free text editing.
 And the best part: Integration into Tiptap is just a few clicks away.

 Make sure to check it out!